Crinetics soars on 'picture perfect' data for hormonal disorder drug

-Sept 11 (Reuters) - Shares of drug developer Crinetics Pharmaceuticals CRNX.O jumped about 78% on Monday after its experimental treatment for a rare hormonal disorder not only succeeded, but performed better than Wall Street expectations in a late-stage trial.
+Sept 11 (Reuters) - Shares of drug developer Crinetics Pharmaceuticals CRNX.O jumped about 72% on Monday after its experimental treatment for a rare hormonal disorder not only succeeded, but performed better than Wall Street's expectations in a late-stage trial.

 The trial studied the oral drug in "biochemically controlled" patients who were on injections such as octreotide or lanreotide for the disorder known as acromegaly, in which the body produces an excess of growth hormone.